Gouttfi/smpte-ltc-to-mtc/README.md

 # SMPTE-LTC to MTC Converter

 ## Description
-This repository contains a Python application for converting SMPTE-LTC timecode to MIDI Time Code (MTC).
-Designed for use in professional audiovisual and musical production environments, it offers precise synchronization between audio/video and MIDI equipment.
-Ideal for sound engineers, video editors, and stage technicians requiring reliable, real-time synchronization.
+This repository contains a Python application for converting in realtime SMPTE-LTC timecode to MIDI Time Code (MTC).

 ## Features
 - Real-time conversion from SMPTE-LTC to MTC.